 Many local community and governmental agencies work closely with us providing counseling and financial assistance to help adults realize their educational and career & technical goals.
-There is no charge for TASC instruction.
+There is no charge for GED (formerly known as TASC) instruction.

 The Office of Adult Educational Services also conducts a variety of evening programs.
 Adults enter these courses to upgrade current job skills, train for new careers or for personal growth and pleasure.